Does Honda or Toyota Offer Better Standard Safety Features?

 Which brand offers driver assistance on more vehicles?

-Times may change rapidly, but for 2018 most new Honda vehicles will offer Honda Sensing on the second-level ttrim and above.
+Times may change rapidly, but for 2018, most new Honda vehicles will offer Honda Sensing on the second-level trim and above.
 Many offer it on all models.
-Going into the 2019 model year and beyond Honda will offer this on all their vehicles, and it will be standard on most.
+Going into the 2019 model year and beyond, Honda will offer this on all its vehicles.
+It will be standard on most.

 While Honda is rapidly filling the field with its suite of driver assistance features, Toyota had an early and strong start.
-The brand committed to making most of the Toyota Safety Sense features standard in its models starting in the 2017 model year and beyond, which means that most new Toyota models offer them.
+The brand committed to making the Toyota Safety Sense features standard in its models starting with the 2017 model year.
+This means that most new Toyota models offer these features.

-The assistance suite that you ultimately choose will depend on what you are looking for in a vehicle and, if you are shopping used, what models are available.
+The optimal suite will depend on what you want in a vehicle and availability, if you are shopping used.
 We hope that this information has helped you with your search.